Ryanhustler420/Webpack-React-Electron-JS-Boilerplate/README.md

 ```

-You need to create these file/folder on root level of this project (review .gitignore)
+You need to have these file/folder on root level of this project (review .gitignore)

 - .env
 - assets/images